Bybit Card Review 2026

 Spending and ATM Limits

-This is honestly where Bybit flexes on everyone else.
+This is where Bybit stands out from competitors.
 The daily spending limit is $100,000.
 Monthly?
 A million dollars.
-I had to read that twice when I first saw it.
 For comparison, Crypto.com caps at $25,000 daily on most tiers.
 Binance sits around $8,700.
-If you are moving serious volume or making large purchases, Bybit is basically the only option that will not slow you down.
-Now, most people will never hit these limits.
-But for professional traders or anyone making high-value purchases, it matters.
-I tested a $5,000 buy without any issues - the transaction cleared instantly with no manual approval needed.
-The ATM limits are more modest - $1,500 daily, $15,000 monthly.
-That is standard for the industry.
+For users moving serious volume or making large purchases, Bybit is one of the only options that will not slow them down.
+Most users will never approach these limits.
+But for professional traders or anyone making high-value purchases, the headroom matters.
+Large purchases up to $5,000 and beyond process instantly with no manual approval needed.
+The ATM limits are more modest - $1,500 daily, $15,000 monthly, which is standard for the industry.

 Bybit Card Rewards and Cashback: What You Actually Earn

-The rewards program is typically the biggest selling point for any crypto card, so I want to break down exactly what Bybit Card offers and whether the numbers actually make sense in practice.
+The rewards program is typically the biggest selling point for any crypto card.
+Here is a breakdown of what Bybit Card offers and whether the numbers make sense in practice.

 Bybit Card offers a base cashback rate of 2%, which can go up to 10% depending on your card tier.
-Rewards are paid in crypto, which means your rewards can appreciate in value over time - or depreciate, depending on market conditions.
-On a monthly spending of about 2,000 dollars, you would earn roughly 40 dollars in rewards at the base rate.
-Not life-changing, but it adds up over a year.
+Rewards are paid in crypto, which means reward value can appreciate over time — or depreciate, depending on market conditions.
+On a monthly spend of about 2,000 dollars, the base rate yields roughly 40 dollars in rewards.
+Not transformative, but it adds up over a year.

 - Check which merchant categories qualify for rewards (some cards exclude certain types)